aiven/devportal/docs/products/clickhouse/howto/create-new-service.rst

        --port PORT                          \
        --secure

-For more information on using the ClickHouse® client, see :doc:`this article <howto/use-cli>`.
+For more information on using the ClickHouse® client, see :doc:`this article </docs/products/clickhouse/howto/use-cli>`.

 Next steps
 ----------

-Now that you have your service and connection set up, see our :doc:`sample dataset article <sample-dataset>` to try out your service with actual data.
+Now that you have your service and connection set up, see our :doc:`sample dataset article </docs/products/clickhouse/sample-dataset>` to try out your service with actual data.